 Bringing a new cat into the family can be an exciting experience.
 But just like children, they are a huge responsibility.
 It is important to understand what it takes to care for a cat.
 That includes knowing what conditions may adversely affect them.
-This article discusses some common conditions that cats can get, how they are treated, and what can be done to prevent their occurrence.
+Here are some common conditions that cats can get, how they are treated, and what can be done to prevent their occurrence.

 01 of 05

 Feline immunodeficiency virus (FIV) decreases the function of the immune system and causes AIDS in cats.
 The virus is spread through the saliva of an infected cat, primarily by biting.
 Cats that roam outdoors, male cats, and older cats are more likely to become infected.
 This condition is diagnosed using a blood test.
 Your veterinarian may suggest performing this test when a new cat is acquired.

 Shortly after becoming infected, cats may have a fever and enlarged lymph nodes.
 Soon, these signs will disappear.
 The cat may appear healthy, with no further signs of infection for months or years.
 There is no effective treatment.
 Supportive care and treatment of symptoms, aims to reduce the effects on the immune system.
 Once a cat is diagnosed with FIV, they will have it for life.

 02 of 05

 Feline Leukemia Virus (FeLV) is highly contagious and causes more cat deaths than any other organism.
 FeLV affects cats that are in close contact.
 The primary mode of transmission is by contact with saliva from an infected cat.
 The virus can be passed in other ways, including transmission through blood, urine, feces, and milk secretions.
 It most commonly occurs through close, social contact.
 The condition is diagnosed with a blood test.
 Your veterinarian may suggest performing this test when a new cat is acquired.

 Symptoms can be multi-systemic.
 They may include anemia, suppression of the immune system, reproductive issues, intestinal inflammation, and even neurologic disorders.
 There is no effective treatment.
 Supportive care and treatment of symptoms, aims to reduce the effects on the immune system.
 Once a cat is diagnosed with FeLV, they will have it for life.

 03 of 05